hafeelnm19/Smart-Vehicle-Detection-for-Toll-Gates/README.md

 The classification of the vehicles would be performed primarily focusing only on their appearences, setting aside the detection using number plate recognition approach.

+The entrance cameras will capture videos .
+The vehicles in the captured video will be classified using image processing models.
+The microcontroller will send datas to the database .
+The exit cameras will capture videos.The vehicles in the captured video will be classified using image processing models.The matching algorithm will re-identify the vehicles.

 ![vivotek-IB9387-LPR-4__09325 1562171672](https://user-images.githubusercontent.com/77114909/190961760-4cf5beaf-dc0b-442d-87f1-0771866d141d.jpg)![0_Speed-cameras-on-motorway](https://user-images.githubusercontent.com/77114909/190962672-816c5c12-14a1-4348-8bac-f7bde3151c09.jpg)

 ## Related Works